phoenix-journey/nutek-core/README.md

 4. If you know what you're doing...
 What are you doing here?
 Just run the container however you like, and enjoy.

 If you would like to look inside the nutek-core engine, follow [this rabbit](https://github.com/phoenix-journey/nutek-core)

+## Where to go from here?

+The best place to start?
+It's [here](https://github.com/phoenix-journey/vulhub) - take a look, spin up some containers, and _hacz_.

+#### !WARNING!!

+All you do leave a **track**, so you have to know that the first name for this Linux flavour was BackTrack.
+There is also another [ParrotOS](https://www.parrotsec.org) and the one you're currently looking at is named [Kali Linux](https://www.kali.org), just so you know.